 Without proper guidance, organisations risk delays or cost overruns that come from choosing the wrong partner, planning solutions poorly, estimating costs incorrectly or standing up the wrong resources.
 Your CSP should be the partner in your corner, leveraging their expertise to make working with other vendors seamless.

 All CSPs are supposed to provide support to clients, per Microsoft’s rules.
 But often, partners treat all but the most limited support activities as standalone projects – requiring customers to put their hands in their pockets for more money to get the help they need.

 By contrast, we’ve structured our support component to include unlimited, non-hours-based support.
-Think of it as an ‘all you can eat’ inclusive option that lets our clients tap into our multidisciplinary team on an as-needed basis.
+Think of it as an ‘all you can eat’ inclusive option that lets our clients in financial services and other sectors tap into our multidisciplinary team on an as-needed basis.
 That means we can help with infrastructure questions just as easily as we can help with application support and development.